-FPG’s implementation division members are a multi-disciplinary team of implementation researchers and practitioners who use best practices from implementation science to support the implementation and scaling of evidence-informed programs and practices to improve outcomes and advance equity for children, youth, and families and the communities where they live.
-Through rigorous study designs, division members contribute to building the evidence for implementation strategies, frameworks, and models that can support effective translation of research evidence into practice settings.
-Members of the division also develop formative measures for assessing and improving implementation capacity in communities and service systems.
+At FPG, our implementation researchers and practitioners work in communities and schools to use best practices from implementation science to support the implementation and scaling of evidence-informed programs and practices to improve outcomes and advance equity for children, youth, and families and the communities where they live.
+Through rigorous study designs, our implementation researchers and practitioners contribute to building the evidence for implementation strategies, frameworks, and models that can support effective translation of research evidence into practice settings.
+They also develop formative measures for assessing and improving implementation capacity in communities and service systems.

-A hallmark of the division is a focus on implementation practice and the identification of skills and competencies needed to support implementation efforts and ensure sustainability and positive impacts.
-Through a range of partnerships and initiatives, the division seeks to build a workforce with the competencies needed to support effective implementation.
-Our capacity-building work is relationship-driven, flexible, and tailored to the assets and needs of the population and setting.
-We embrace the co-creation of implementation strategies that are relevant to the focus population.
+A hallmark of our work is a focus on implementation practice and the identification of skills and competencies needed to support implementation efforts and ensure sustainability and positive impacts.
+Through a range of partnerships and initiatives, we seek to build a workforce with the competencies needed to support effective implementation.
+We are committed to using science-based capacity-building approaches.
+And we embrace the co-creation of implementation strategies.
+Our capacity-building work is relationship-driven, flexible, and tailored to the assets and needs of the population to ensure that implementation strategies are a good contextual fit, relevant, and sustainable.

 California Child Welfare CPM

 The Impact Center at FPG is contributing to the development of regional and state capacities to implement the California Child Welfare Core Practice Model (CPM).
 In partnership with the California Department of Social Services, County Welfare Directors Association, Child and Family Policy Institute of California, California Social Work Education Center, and Regional Training Academies, our team helps collaborators co-design and support counties to implement and sustain the CPM.

 Featured Blog Post